Wngui/CS2WarcraftMod/README.md

 An open-source Warcraft mod for CS2 featuring a fully-fledged RPG system.</br>

 ⚠️**Notice:** This repository is no longer under active development.</br>
-For the latest releases and updates, please visit our [Discord](https://discord.gg/VvD8aUHCNW), or check out the [maintained fork](https://github.com/nikitaslit/CS2WarcraftMod) by Shoop
+For the latest releases and updates, please visit our [Discord](https://discord.gg/VvD8aUHCNW)

 ## Features